ddm7018/Elo/README.md

 eloLeague.expectResult(eloLeague.ratingDict['Daniel'],eloLeague.ratingDict['Harry'])
 ```

 The difference in ratings (relative score) determines the probability of victory in a potential match-up.
-After a result concludes, the difference in ratings determines how many points gained by the victor and deducted from the loser.
+After a result concludes, the difference determines how many points the victor gains and defeated loses.
 A few points transfer from the loser to the winner when the higher rated player wins.
 Many points transfer when the lower-rated player wins.

 The long-term average for teams is 1500 and values generally range from 1200 to 1800.